telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 * If it is equal to the Grid width, then no horizontal scrollbar will be visible.
 * If it is less than the Grid width, then empty space after the last column will appear.

 The last Grid column has no right border by design, so that no double border appears at the right end of the Grid if the Grid table width matches the Grid widget width, which is the most common scenario.
-If needed, a right border can be applied with the following CSS code:
+If needed, a right border can be applied with the following CSS code.

+###### Example

     .k-grid-header-wrap > table,
     .k-grid-content > table {